atykhonov/google-translate/README.md

 leave this parameter blank by pressing `RET`.
 (If you have enabled the ido-style completion, "Detect language" is going to be the first option, which you can select simply by hitting RET.)

-If you have both the default source and target languages specified, you may like to bind functions `google-translate-at-point-reverse` and `google-translate-query-translate-reverse` to some keys, e.g.:

-    (global-set-key (kbd "C-c r") 'google-translate-at-point-reverse)
-    (global-set-key (kbd "C-c R") 'google-translate-query-translate-reverse)

-This will allow you to quickly translate in the reverse direction.
-When the default source (resp. target) language is not set, the target (resp. source) language of the reverse translation will be queried interactively.